 Who has won the most PWBA Bowling Tours?

-What female bowler has bowled the most perfect games professionally?
+What female bowler has bowled the most perfect games in a championship round?

-Liz Johnson holds the record for the most perfect games bowled professionally by a female bowler.
-She is the first bowler in PWBA history to bowl more than one 300-point game in a championship round.
-There have been only five perfect games in PWBA history.
+Liz Johnson holds the record for the most perfect games bowled in a women’s championship round.
+With two, she is the first bowler in PWBA history to bowl more than one 300-point game in a championship round.
+There have been only five perfect games in PWBA championship history.
 Johnson’s most recent perfect score was in May 2021 at the PWBA Lincoln Open.
 She is now tied for fourth place in the most all-time titles, with 25, alongside Patty Costello and Tish Johnson.